jacobbieker/goes-gpm-weather-forecasting/README.md

 ## Approach

-The approach taken is to use the GOES-16/17/18 imagery and GPM data to forecast the next 6 hours of ERA5 surface temperature and wind component reanalysis data with a transformer architecture, specifically a vision transformer.
+The approach taken is to use the GOES-16/17/18 imagery and GPM data to forecast the next 6-42 hours of ERA5 surface temperature and wind component reanalysis data with a transformer architecture, specifically a vision transformer.
 The temperature and u/v component of the wind were chosen as they are fairly important variables for wind and solar generation, and there are a lot of observations of those variables, meaning the ERA5 reanalysis should be highly accurate for those variables compared to others, such as precipitation.
 The transformer architecture was chosen as it has had good results in other tasks and the attention mechanism should allow it to learn better what parts of the input images to focus on.

 The forecast target is a random 16x16 ERA5 reanalysis target that falls within the GOES-16/17/18 imagery field of view.
 The inputs include the last 4 images from GOES around the area, taken as a 224x224 patch of GOES imagery, covering up to the last hour of imagery and 448kmx448km area.
 Optionally, GPM precipitation data was also included, including the last 4 frames (2 hours) of data, and covering a large area of 22.4 degrees around the central point.
-Additionally, a spatio-temporal embedding was included as an input, which is based on Fourier features computed on the time of day, day of year, and latitude and longitude of the central target point.
+Additionally, a spatio-temporal embedding was optionally included as an input, which is based on Fourier features computed on the time of day, day of year, and latitude and longitude of the central target point.

 For a baseline, the ERA5 forecast model was used.
 The forecast data only covers 2020, and has two model runs a day, at midnight and noon UTC, with 6 hour timesteps.
 This means that the ERA5 forecast model is only available for every 6th hour timesteps, and so the model was only evaluated on those timesteps.